ivin-titus/bing-autosearch/README.md

 Automate Bing searches using Python and GUI automation.
 Lightweight script that simulates keyboard & mouse inputs using pyautogui.

-> ⚠️ NOTICE: This Repository is not actively maintained and it's abandoned due to rapid changes in rewards program and violations against microsoft policies.
+> ⚠️ NOTICE: This Repository is not actively maintained and it's completely abandoned due to rapid changes in rewards program and violations against microsoft policies.

 ## Features